-Currently we have three technical electives in the 7th and 8th semester.
-These three technical electives reflect three major areas in BME, i.e. Biomechanics, Bioinstrumentation, and Cell and Tissue Engineering.
+Currently BME we has three technical electives in the 7th and 8th semester.
+These three technical electives reflect three major areas in BME, i.e., Biomechanics, Bioinstrumentation, and Cell and Tissue Engineering.
 Technical electives may change depending on enrollment, faculty research focus areas, and interest of the student body. etc. For more information, please contact the BME faculty.